Choose Your Lake Titicaca Tour

 - The luxurious Andean Explorer train operated by PeruRail runs between Cusco and Puno.

-- or travelers going directly from Lima to Puno, flying is the most convenient option with a 1 hour 45 minute flight time.
+- For travelers going directly from Lima to Puno, flying is the most convenient option.
+The flight is 1 hour 45 minutes.
 The Inca Manco Cápac International Airport is located 30 mi (50 km) from Puno in Juliaca.

 Don’t just go to Lake Titicaca; you must go out on Lake Titicaca to its islands.
 Boat tours in Puno depart daily.
 Only a 30-minute ride away, the Uros floating islands are nearest to the city.
 A full-day tour is needed to explore both Uros and Taquile which are further out.

 When is the best time to visit Lake Titicaca?

 - Peak travel season is during the months of June, July, and August.
 These months are at the heart of the region’s dry season.